CONVECTION BAKE VS. BAKE: WHAT’S THE DIFFERENCE?

 Some convection ovens, like this True Convection range model from KitchenAid brand, feature a third heating element that can help foods cook faster compared to its traditional thermal-bake cycle.

 Unlike convection bake, regular bake cycles allow the oven to operate like a conventional, thermal oven.
-Conventional ovens lack the air distribution system used by convection ovens, distributing heat instead via the active one of two heating elements.
+Conventional ovens lack the air distribution system used by convection ovens and instead use heating elements on the top and bottom, which may cause uneven temperatures.

 WHAT IS CONVECTION BAKE USED FOR?